Cardinal-Cryptography/aleph-node/poseidon/README.md

 # Liminal Arkworks Poseidon

-This package provides arkworks-based Poseidon hashing, for which parameters were generated using https://github.com/penumbra-zone/poseidon377.
+This package contains two crates: a library exposing arkworks-based Poseidon hashing and a binary for regenerating parameters.
+Parameters are generated using https://github.com/penumbra-zone/poseidon377.

-## General usage
+## Library usage

-The crate `liminal-ark-poseidon` provides two modules:
+The lib crate `liminal-ark-poseidon` provides two modules:
  - [`hash`](src/hash.rs) module that exposes `<x>_to_one_hash` method family for hashing raw field elements
  - [`circuit`](src/circuit.rs) module that exposes `<x>_to_one_hash` method family for hashing circuit field elements;
 it is available only under `circuit` feature flag